Simple project management

 - 1. speed meetings

-- if you need to communicate with someone busy and it's too complex or too long for email, decide exactly what information you want to give/receive, then phone or visit them, asking 'do you have 3-4 minutes right now?'
-Most times, they'll say something like 'yes, but that's all'.
+- if you need to communicate with someone busy and it's too complex or too long for email, decide exactly what information you want to give/receive, then phone or visit them and ask 'do you have 3-4 minutes right now?'
+They'll probably say something like 'yes, but that's all'.
 Apologise for the brevity, then get straight to the point.
 Most times, you'll get the result you want.

 - 2. nurture relationships

-- identify those you get on with who have complementary or similar skills, and make mutual arrangements to pass on elements of a project you find too demanding or routine.
-If the relationship is new, monitor the results and make sure they understand deadlines.
-If you already trust them to deliver, be sure to ask how things are going a few days before crucial deadlines.
-Remember you're a colleague and not their boss - the relationship might be the other way round next time.
-LinkedIn is good for keeping connected online.
+- identify people you like with complementary or similar skills and make mutual arrangements to pass on project elements you find too demanding or routine.
+If the relationship is new, monitor results to ensure they understand deadlines.
+If you already trust them to deliver, check in a few days before crucial deadlines to discuss progress.
+Remember that you're a colleague and not their boss - the relationship might be another way round next time.

 - 3. do what you like

 - only take on work you really enjoy, find challenging and/or agree with.
-That way you'll find it easier to: know what work to pass on and what to retain, keep motivated, attend to the details that make a difference, and feel good about what you've achieved.
+Then you'll find it easier to: know what work to pass on and what to retain, keep motivated, attend to the details that make a difference, and feel good about your achievements.
 If you think this is impractical, read How to Do What You Love by Paul Graham, then think again.

 - 4. set up boundaries

-- always write up and agree concise 'expectation' or 'outcome' lists, and number the items for easy communication.
-Agree on an absolute deadline for final delivery and stick to it firmly.
-If it has to be broken from your end, give as much warning as possible and get total agreement.
-If a milestone is late from the client, explain how this affects the deadline and don't accept responsibility yourself.
-Be kind and understanding, but keep your agreed boundaries firm unless you really can change them without suffering.
+- agree on concise lists of 'outcomes' number them for easy communication and share them online (see 6).
+Set an absolute delivery deadline and plan your time to meet it.
+If you foresee a delay from your end, discuss it immediately and negotiate agreement.
+If a milestone is late from the client, explain how this affects the deadline - don't accept responsibility yourself.
+Be kind and understanding, but keep your agreed boundaries firm unless you can change them without causing other things (personal or professional) to suffer.

 - 5. expect the unforeseen

-- always include 5-10% contingency when costing up a project and, in the unlikely case you don't use it, build trust by refunding the surplus.
+- always include 5-10% contingency when costing up a project.
+In the unlikely case you don't use it, build trust by refunding the surplus.

 - 6. keep information concise

-- keep each collegue, client and partner informed with the absolute minimum they need to know at any time, and only when they need it.
-Don't send out general project update emails to everyone - they'll soon stop responding.
-Use free online tools that colleages can access and update as they go along (like the excellent BaseCamp), and monitor them regularly.
-Always add 'last modified' dates and your contact details at the top of every document and append unambiguous dates to filenames (e.g. projectplan_08aug2008).
+- give all colleagues, clients and partners the absolute minimum information they need at any time, and only when they need it.
+Don't email general messages to everyone - they'll soon stop responding.
+Use free online tools colleagues can access and update as they go along (like BaseCamp) or Trello, and update them regularly.
+If you use Dropbox (or other cloud storage) don't presume everyone has enough space without asking.
+For offline documents add 'last modified' dates and your contact details at the top of every document.
+Use descriptive filenames with unambiguous dates or versions (e.g. project-plan-08aug2008 or project-outputs-1.5).

 - 7. plan simple